mslinn/go-ethereum-walkthrough/smart_contract_source_code/contractgo.md

 This file defines smart contract behavior.

-#### Imports {#imports}
+#### Import Suggestion {#imports}

-This comment applies to all of the Go source files in the entire project.
+_This suggestion applies to all of the Go source files in the entire project._

 I think the following absolute import would have been better specified as a relative import:

 ```
 "github.com/ethereum/go-ethereum/common"